OpenWork-NZ/mdwg/docs/_defs/MetadataIdentifier.md

 - There should be zero or one [0..1] metadataIdentifier for the cited resource in the *[MD_Metadata](./class-MD_Metadata)* package of class *[MD_Identifier](./class-MD_Identifier)*.

-### ICSM Best Practice
+### ICSM Best Practice Recommendations

-- This element should be populated in all metadata records
+Therefore - this element should be populated in all metadata records

 ## Discussion